Franco-IC/Franco-IC/README.md

 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:francoit1999@gmail.com)

 ### A little about me:
-Hey 👋, my name is Franco Cuellar, I'm a software developer from Buenos Aires, Argentina and I love cats and dogs a little more than I love coffee and software development (though they're still really close), the things that I enjoy the most on my daily are squeezing my brain over a bug I have on some new project, learning new skills, drinking coffee and playing videogames.
+Hey 👋, my name is Franco, I'm a Junior Full Stack (MERN) Web Developer used to work with JS, React, Node, Express, MongoDB, Mongoose and various other technologies that I constantly add to my daily tools by learning on my own.
+Passionate about creating innovative and efficient solutions to solve complex business problems.
+Ability to work in a team, with effective communication skills and the ability to translate business requirements into technical solutions.
+Always interested in learning new technologies and improving my skills to deliver the best service and applications.

 #### 🌱 Things I am currently working on: